sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/_index.md

 ## Which are the best routes?

-There are many routes to choose from but here are a few for starters: _So Uncool_ 6c ★★ a very pleasant wall _Sleeping Dogs_ 6b+ ★★★ a superb wall and roof _Mad at the Sun_ 7c ★★★ once thought to be the hardest on sandstone _Bear Running, Salmon Cunning_ 7a ★★ a vague arete and technical finish _Encore Magnifique_ 7b+ ★★★ a brilliant sustained wall _Controlled Emission_ 6b+ ★★ a fine sustained wall _Scrotum Oil_ 6c ★★ similar to last route _Scared Seal Banter_ 7a+ ★★★ a fine leaning wall _Up Yours_ E1 5b ★★ a photogenic arete.
+There are many routes to choose from but here are a few for starters: _So Uncool_ 6c ★★ a very pleasant wall _Sleeping Dogs_ 6b+ ★★★ a superb wall and roof _Mad at the Sun_ 7c ★★★ once thought to be the hardest on sandstone _Bear Running, Salmon Cunning_ 7a ★★ a vague arête and technical finish _Encore Magnifique_ 7b+ ★★★ a brilliant sustained wall _Controlled Emission_ 6b+ ★★ a fine sustained wall _Scrotum Oil_ 6c ★★ similar to last route _Scared Seal Banter_ 7a+ ★★★ a fine leaning wall _Up Yours_ E1 5b ★★ a photogenic arête.